 This spot on the branch is one that I shall never forget.

+On one of many nights cab riding down there, we were on a rake of empties heading to the mine.
 It was very late and the only real light was from the headlight of the Jumbo we were on.
 As we approached this curve, we suddenly seen something all over the track, a split second that is quite frightening when you have no idea what is ahead.

 Despite hitting the anchors almost instantly, there was no way of stopping in time.